sumitsingh306/splunk-gcp-functions/Metrics/Installguide.md

 <tr><td>RETRY_TOPIC</td><td>Name of Topic to send event/metric to on any failure scenario for the function</td></tr>
 </table>

+If a CLI is used for this function, the configuration for the environment variables needs to be put into a configuration yaml file due to the list of metrics.
+The example below assumes that the variables have been set in a file, whereas the examples include a script to create that file.

 ## Install with gcloud CLI